webpchecker

 Think you are addicted to sugar?

-But over the many years that I’ve worked with clients, I’ve learned that cravings for sugar are caused by a multitude of factors including:
+But over the decade that I’ve worked with nutrition clients, I’ve learned that cravings for sugar are caused by a multitude of factors.

-• consistently eating unbalanced meals which creates unbalanced blood sugar levels (so your body is “smart” and boosts cravings for carbohydrates and sugars as the quickest way to boost your blood sugar.)
+• You consistently eat unbalanced meals which creates unbalanced blood sugar levels (so your body is “smart” and boosts cravings for carbohydrates and sugars as the quickest way to boost your blood sugar.)

-• not eating regular meals throughout the day; skipping meals on purpose or because you’re busy; trying to save calories so you eat very little at breakfast and lunch so when you get home you feel ravenous and sugar sounds extra palatable.
+• You don’t eat regular meals throughout the day.
+You skip meals on purpose or because you’re busy.
+You’re trying to save calories so you eat very little at breakfast and lunch so when you get home you feel ravenous and sugar sounds extra palatable.

-• dieting, restricting calories and carbs means you may not be getting the proper energy and nutrients.
+• You’re dieting, restricting calories and carbs which means you may not be getting the proper energy.
 Plus, you will often crave the foods that aren’t on your plan.

 So what does the research say about sugar addiction?